sainaadira/challenges/README.md

-# challenges
+# Challenges

-a repo of all of my codewars/leetcode in javacript
+-- a repo of all of my coding challenges